 The story picks up after the events of Arkham City, and this time, moving the action from Arkham City to the very streets of Gotham.
-The two main villains of the fourth game are Scarecrow and the titular Arkham Knight who serves as a sort of a dark reflection of Batman.
-This time, the game takes place on a larger portion of Gotham City’s territory which was evacuated due to the threat of Scarecrow’s fear gas.
+The two main villains of the fourth game are Scarecrow and the titular Arkham Knight, who serves as a sort of dark reflection of Batman.
+This time, the game takes place on a much larger portion of Gotham City’s territory, which was evacuated due to the threat of Scarecrow’s fear gas.

-Again, the gameplay remains largely unchanged but is more streamlined, and the one major new addition is the Batmobile which the player can use for both transport and combat, though the unskippable Batmobile sections can get tiresome after a while, as they’re not quite as engaging.
+One major new addition is the Batmobile, Batman’s signature vehicle that the player can use both for transport and combat, though the unskippable Batmobile segments can get tiresome after a while, as they’re not quite as engaging.